simionAndrei/SBD_AWS-assignment/README.md

 `c4.8xlarge`(36 vCPU, 60GB, 1.591, 0.3182$/7group/H) we notice that the first is 4 times cheaper per hour while providing almost half the performance.
 Even if we take the 7 group(which has a big disadvantage for `a1.4xlarge` because you leave a core unused) it is still 40% cheaper.
 It is our belief that replacing the workers with `a1.4xlarge` will decrease the computation costs by ~35% while providing almost the same execution time.
+Assuming the on-spot price has the same proportions as the on-demand price we could present the answer for 0.63$ and 1.86 for on-demand.

 It would have been nice to actually test this but unfortunately we have no credits left...

+In our previous report we mentioned that it would be nice to give best price under 4h, 2h, 1h, 30m and 15m.
+Assuming linear scaling we can easily deduce a formula `desired_cost_$ * desired_time_s = cost_full_run_$ * full_run_time_s` so for us `desired_cost_$ = 216.1 / desired_time_s` assuming we could actually scale the resources in a continuous fashion, not distributed.
+Again it would have been nice to test this.
+The results should be:

+4h 0.015
+2h 0.03
+1h 0.06
+30m 0.12
+15m 0.24

 # Conclusion
 In conclusion the fastest way to solve this problem is by using a DataSet implementation, taking advantage of the features